Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Preliminaries

 There are many equivalent conditions to $u\prec v$ in the Bruhat order; we give some of them that we use in this paper.
-We refer {to} the book~\cite{BB} for more general theories on (Bruhat orders of) Coxeter groups.
+We refer to the book~\cite{BB} for more general theories on the Bruhat orders for Coxeter groups.

-\begin{proposition} For $u, v\in \mathfrak{S}_n$, the following statements are equivalent: \begin{enumerate} \item $u\preceq v$ in the Bruhat order. \item $u[k]\!\!\uparrow\leq v[k]\!\!\uparrow$ for all $k\in [n]$.\item $u[k]\!\!\uparrow\leq v[k]\!\!\uparrow$ for all $k\in [n-1]-D(v)$, where $D(v)\coloneqq \{ i\in [n-1]\mid v(i)>v(i+1)\}$ is the set of \emph{descents} of $v$. \end{enumerate} \end{proposition}
+\begin{proposition}\cite[Theorem 2.6.3]{BB} For $u, v\in \mathfrak{S}_n$, the following statements are equivalent: \begin{enumerate} \item $u\preceq v$ in the Bruhat order. \item $u[k]\!\!\uparrow\leq v[k]\!\!\uparrow$ for all $k\in [n]$.\item $u[k]\!\!\uparrow\leq v[k]\!\!\uparrow$ for all $k\in [n-1]-D(v)$, where $D(v)\coloneqq \{ i\in [n-1]\mid v(i)>v(i+1)\}$ is the set of \emph{descents} of $v$. \end{enumerate} \end{proposition}

 \begin{lemma}\cite[Lemma 2.1]{Bil} Suppose two permutations $u$ and $v$ agree everywhere except on positions $i_1<\cdots<i_k$.
 Then $u\preceq v$ in the Bruhat order if and only if $\{ u(i_1), \dots, u(i_j)\}\!\!\uparrow \leq \{ v(i_1), \dots, v(i_j)\}\!\!\uparrow $ for all $j=1, \dots, k$.
 In particular, $u\prec u(i,j)$ if and only if $u(i)<u(j)$. \end{lemma}